transmission/transmission/docs/Web-Interface.md

 ![image](resources/QT-Enable-Web-Win-2.png)

 Click on "Allow remote access" checkbox.
 If password protection is required, click on "Use authentication" checkbox, set username and password.
-If "Only allow these IP adresses" is checked, Transmission will only allow the specified list of addresses to access the web interface.
+If "Only allow these IP addresses" is checked, Transmission will only allow the specified list of addresses to access the web interface.

 ![image](resources/QT-Enable-Web-Win-3.png)